NaraSiva90/BasicPython/README.md

 My exploration of concepts and examples from Python for Data Analysis by Wes McKinney.

 This project / repository serves to document my efforts at learning the Python programming language and applying it successfully to solve quantitative finance / data science problems.

+## Motivation:
+Though I use primarily R at work, I wish to address the 2-language problem (prototyping in R, implementation in SAS / Java / C++) by learning this language.